 Need assistance settling on a major or creating your own course of study?
 OAA staff will help you navigate your options and make sure you stay on track to graduate on time.

-The CAA offers individual and group tutoring in the disciplines, as well as workshops ranging from creative writing and publishing to conversational foreign language.
+CAST offers individual and group tutoring in the disciplines, as well as workshops ranging from creative writing and publishing to conversational foreign language.

 Counselors assist students and alumni in initial and ongoing professional development through services like resume help, interview prep, internship placement, and job search strategies.